On-the-job training: History

-On-the-job training is one of the earliest forms of training in the World, with Masters taking on young apprentices and introducing them to their work, educating them on the techniques necessary for them to become Masters themselves.
-The on-the-job training method dates from times as early as 2400 B.C when Masons would instruct their apprentices on construction methods (such an example can be taken from the Pyramids construction) since not everyone was literate and it was the most convenient way to understand the requirements needed for the new job, on a one-to-one basis.
+On-the-job training is one of the earliest forms of training in the world, with masters taking on young apprentices and introducing them to their work, educating them on the techniques necessary for them to become masters themselves.
+The on-the-job training method dates from times as early as 2400 B.C when masons would instruct their apprentices on construction methods since not everyone was literate and it was the most convenient way to understand the requirements needed for the new job, on a one-to-one basis.
 In antiquity, the work performed by most people did not rely on abstract thinking or academic education.
 Parents or community members, who knew the skills necessary for survival, passed their knowledge on to the children through direct instruction.
 This method is still widely used today.
 It is a frequently used because it requires only a person who knows how to do the task and use the tools to complete the task.
-Over the years, as society grew, on the job training has become less popular.
+Over the years, as society grew, on-the-job training has become less popular.
 Many companies have switched to doing simulation training and using training guides.
 Businesses now prefer to hire employees who are already experienced and have a required skill set.
 However, there are still many companies who feel that on-the-job training is best for their employees.

 While some companies do not see on-the-job training as an essential aspect of the workforce, Gary Becker, an economic scientist during 1962, referred to on-the-job training as an investment similar to conventional schooling (Becker, 1962).
 On-the-job training was deemed an investment like school because while they differ in effects on earnings, both improve people's physical and mental abilities and raise real income prospects.
 Whether that is the ability to gain a job or improve one's skills to become a more vital part of the workforce.
 Additionally, one of the earlier forms of on-the-job training can be traced back to the middle ages dating as early as the 5th to 15th century.
 During this time, apprenticeship was a system by which "men and women in pre-industrialized societies acquired skills necessary to become a specialized artisan" (Goddard, 2002).
 Apprenticeship contracts usually lasted six years.
 Young girls at the age of 12 and young boys at the age of 14 would work, alongside getting the needed training and hands-on experience to become an artisan themselves (Goddard, 2002).